git/git.github.io/rev_news/drafts/edition-25.md

   Cc: <stable@vger.kernel.org>	# 4.4

-It looks like it parses the above as "stable@vger.kernel.org#4.4" and then aborts.
+Apparently it parses the above as "stable@vger.kernel.org#4.4" and then aborts.

 Researching the problem, Johan found
-[a mailing list thread](https://public-inbox.org/git/vpqmvi8n71g.fsf@anie.imag.fr/) which resulted in some "fixes" that seem to be the root cause of the problem.
+[a mailing list thread](https://public-inbox.org/git/vpqmvi8n71g.fsf@anie.imag.fr/) which resulted in some "fixes" which seem to be the root cause of the problem.

-He also wrote that the format of the line that trigger the problem "has been documented at least since 2009" in the linux kernel and "has been supported by git since 2012".
-It is used to tag commits that should be backported into the "stable" linux kernel versions.
+He claimed the format of the line that trigger the problem "has been documented at least since 2009" in the Linux kernel and "has been supported by git since 2012".
+It is used to tag commits that should be backported into the "stable" Linux kernel versions.

 Johan then asked for a way for Git to revert to the old behavior.

-Junio replied by wondering if installing the Mail::Address Perl module would make `git send-email` work by avoiding the "non-parsing-but-paste-address-looking-things-together code" that it uses when Mail::Address is not installed.
-But Johan replied that it doesn't work.
+Junio wondered if installing the Mail::Address Perl module would make `git send-email` work by avoiding the "non-parsing-but-paste-address-looking-things-together code" that Git uses when Mail::Address is not installed.
+Johan replied that it doesn't work.

-Matthieu Moy, who worked on the patch that is responsible for the problem, replied that "a proper fix is far from obvious", because we want our own parser to work as Mail::Address does and we don't want to regress for people who want to get back two email addresses from lines
+Matthieu Moy, who worked on the patch that is responsible for the problem, remarked that "a proper fix is far from obvious", because we want our own parser to work the same way as Mail::Address does, and we don't want to regress for people who want to get back two email addresses from lines like:
-like:

   Cc: <foo@example.com> # , <boz@example.com>

 as this has been working since September 2015.

-In another email Matthieu anyway suggested that we use our own parser all the time as "we now have something essentially as good as Mail::Address, and changing our parser to discard anything after ">" in the email address.
-Matthieu's email also contained a patch implementing the later change.
+Anyway, in another email Matthieu suggested that we should always use our own parser, as "we now have something essentially as good as Mail::Address", and changing our parser to discard anything after ">" in the email address.
+Matthieu's email also contained a patch implementing the latter.

 Johan agreed with Matthieu's plan, tested the patch and found that it worked.
-Unfortunately he found another breakage when the --suppress-cc=self option is used if more than one email address in each line are allowed.
+Unfortunately he found another breakage when the `--suppress-cc=self` option is used if more than one email address in each line is allowed.

-It looked like the discussion was going to continue for some time, but Linus replied to Matthieu saying that Cc lines in commit messages are not like Cc lines in email headers, so we should not accept more than one email address in them, and concluding with:
+It looked as if the discussion was going to continue for some time, but Linus replied to Matthieu stating that Cc: lines in commit messages are not like Cc: lines in email headers.
+Consequently, we should not accept more than one email address in them.
+He concluded as follows:

 > So this notion that the bottom of the commit message is some email
 > header crap is WRONG.
 >
 > Stop it.
 It caused bugs.
 It's wrong.
 Don't do it.

-In the end, after Junio discussed possible breakages with Matthieu's patch, Matthieu agreed that it was safer to just revert to not accepting many email addresses in the Cc lines.
-Junio then accepted a patch that Johan had sent doing that.
-The patch has since been merged to the "next" branch, so it is very likely to appear in the next Git release.
-Let's just hope that noone will complain about it.
+Finally, after Junio had discussed possible breakages with Matthieu's patch, Matthieu agreed that it was safer to just revert to not accepting many email addresses in the Cc: lines.
+Junio then accepted a patch submitted by Johan implementing this proposal.
+In the meantime, this patch was merged to the "next" branch, so it is very likely to appear in the next Git release.
+Let's just hope that no one will complain about it.

 ## Releases